 All adult visitors must have approval from the principal's office on the day before they will be visiting.
 A background check will need to be conducted for all visitors.
-A visitor's pass will be issued from the front office.
-Student visitation is limited to those students seeking enrollment at Highland Hills Middle School, accompanied by a parent, and on scheduled tour dates.
+A visitor's pass will be issued from the principal's office before school begins.
+Student visitation is limited to those students' seeking enrollment at Scribner Middle School, accompanied by a parent, and on scheduled tour dates.
 The length and frequency of parental visits cannot be invasive or disruptive to the privacy, safety, and learning of other students.